How to Use a Shop Vac for Water

 Equipment / Tools

-- 1 Wet/Dry Vacuum
+- 1 wet/dry vacuum

-- Wet filter
+- Wet filter (optional)

 Change or Remove Filters

 Since they are made of paper, dry filters are never used during wet operation.
 In some cases, they are plastic units with attached pleated paper folds.
 Or they might be filter cloths that wrap around the filter unit, secured with a rubber band.
 If the wet/dry shop vacuum has a wet filter, replace the dry filter with the wet filter.
+You may not need to insert any type of filter in your shop vac when vacuuming liquids.

 Attach Wet Nozzle